AlanaBF/smart-assign/frontend/smart-assign/README.md

 ## Troubleshooting

 - If the frontend can't fetch candidates, confirm the backend is running on `http://localhost:8000` and CORS is configured to allow `http://localhost:4200`.

+## Configuration

+The frontend calls the backend API.
+If your backend runs on a different host/port, update the service endpoint in `src/app/services/candidate.service.ts`.